icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [`truffleHog`](https://github.com/dxa4481/truffleHog) - Searches through git repositories for high entropy strings and secrets, digging deep into commit history.

-- [Keywhiz](https://square.github.io/keywhiz/) - A system for managing and distributing secrets, which can fit well with a service oriented architecture (SOA).

-- [`roca`](https://github.com/crocs-muni/roca) - Python module to check for weak RSA moduli in various key formats.

 ### Hardware Security Module (HSM)

 HSMs are physical devices guaranteeing security of secret management at the hardware level.